splitio/split-openfeature-provider-dotnet/README.md

 api.setProvider(new Provider("YOUR_API_KEY"));
 ```

 If you are more familiar with Split or want access to other initialization options, you can provide a `Split Client` to the constructor.
-See the [Split Java .NET Documentation](https://help.split.io/hc/en-us/articles/360020240172--NET-SDK) for more information.
+See the [Split .NET Documentation](https://help.split.io/hc/en-us/articles/360020240172--NET-SDK) for more information.
 ```c#
 using OpenFeature;
 using Splitio.OpenFeature;